 The six-year undergraduate qualification in medicine also includes a bachelor of science, in addition to the MBBS.

-Like both Oxford and Cambridge, Imperial’s courses are heavily scientific, with an emphasis not only on clinical practice but on research techniques.
+Like Oxford and Cambridge, Imperial’s courses are heavily scientific, with an emphasis not only on clinical practice but on research techniques.

-Entry requirements are high; most accepted students will have top grades in chemistry, biology and a third subject, and achieve a high score in the BMAT exam.
+Entry requirements are high; most accepted students will have top grades in chemistry, biology and a third subject, and will achieve a high score in the BMAT exam.
 The application process also includes an interview.

 Imperial is one of the most international institutions in the UK, but only a few overseas students are accepted on to the medical programme each year.